coreybutler/iam/README.md

 ---

-This is available as an importable ES Module.
-If you're interested in a CommonJS version, or a version compatible with older browsers, post an issue.
-I plan to do this, but will prioritize efforts based on community demand.

-A guide and high level API documentation are below. **See the source code for additional inline documentation.**

----

 ## Designing Your Access Control System

 **Resources** are arbitrary names associated with an application, such as `admin portal`, `user settings`, or an any other component of a system where access should be controlled.